lucasyvas/checkfront-app-manifests/README.md

 "id": {
 	"name": "App Name",
-	"description": "A brief description of your app.", "tokenCallbackUrl": "http://localhost:3000", // We'll redirect the user's browser to a URL of your choice along with API credentials
+	"description": "A brief description of your app.", "logoUrl": "http://localhost:3000/whatever.png" // A nice logo we can show for your app "tokenCallbackUrl": "http://localhost:3000", // We'll redirect the user's browser to a URL of your choice along with API credentials
 	"homeUrl": "http://localhost:3000" // Show us where to navigate the user to when they are looking to interact with your app }